Koma Inu (guardian dogs)

 (If you want to know about it, please check this article.)

 Opening it means Cause (Start/Say something).
-Then, Shutting means Result (End/Listening to something from the cause).
+Then, Shutting means Result (End/listening to something from the cause).
 That is why the emotion on the face is different.

-There is one more.
-Such a pear statue with the mouse is called A Un (it sounds like A and N).
+Such a pair of statues with the mouse is called A Un (it sounds similar to A and N).

 What does that mean?